dpryan79/bison/README.md

   *  Fixed a small bug that only manifested in DEBUG mode.

-  *  There is now a tutorial.
-See the TUTORIAL file for download instructions.
+  *  There is now a [tutorial](http://sourceforge.net/projects/dna-bison/files/bison_tutorial.tar.gz/download).

   *  The default minimum MAPQ and Phred scores used by bison_mbias have been updated to match bison_methylation_extractor.